 130 See Smith v.
 Mixon, 788 F.2d 229, 232 (4th Cir.
 1986) ("Although 'knowledge' as used in § 550(b)(1) is not defined in the Code or in the legislative history, we conclude that it does not mean 'constructive notice.'
 As several courts have noted when analyzing § 544 of the bankruptcy code, '[t]he term 'notice' may include either actual or constructive notice, while the term 'knowledge' includes only actual notice.
-That Congress selected the term 'knowledge' is significant.'"); see also "Knowledge" definition, Black's Law Dictionary (11th ed.
+That Congress selected the term 'knowledge' is significant.'''); see also "Knowledge" definition, Black's Law Dictionary (11th ed.
 2019) (defining "knowledge" to reliance on case law supporting the general proposition that all compensation should be denied even if a lack of disclosure was "unintentional" or "negligent" is misplaced (if not misleading).
-Indeed, every case cited by the U.S. Trustee for this proposition concerns a situation where the facts were actually known by the firm.
-131 knowledge" all of JW's connections known at that time as required by Bankruptcy Rule 2014.
+Indeed, every case cited by the U.S. Trustee for this proposition concerns a situation where the facts were actually known by the firm.131

+116. Here, with respect to the Pre-March 2022 Cases, JW disclosed "to the best of [its] knowledge" all of JW's connections known at that time as required by Bankruptcy Rule 2014.
 JW likewise supplemented its disclosures as required by Bankruptcy Rule 2014 during the various Pre-March 2022 Cases, again disclosing new connections, if any, "to the best of [JW's] knowledge."
 An attorney's word is the lynchpin of self-regulation in our industry.
-Under Texas law, every attorney "has an ethical responsibility to tell the truth as an officer of the court," and each partner owes a fiduciary duty to his or her own firm.
+Under Texas law, every attorney "has an ethical responsibility to tell the truth as an officer of the court,"132 and each partner owes a fiduciary duty to his or her own firm.
 Under the circumstances, JW reasonably relied on Ms. Freeman's integrity, her duties as an attorney and officer of the court, and her fiduciary duties as a partner to the firm to disclose all relevant facts throughout her employment.